sebastian-carpenter/parallel-grid-searcher/README.md

 parameters - .txt grid file, size of grid, multiplier, number of threads

 Much like legacy_row.c, legacy_rev_row gives each thread a unique row to calculate.
 The method for providing this row differes slightly since it uses an altered struct (still used for passing arguments when creating a thread) and a new struct which holds information throughout the duration of the program.

-A new header file was created called parallel_helper which 'helps' modularize the middleman parallel function calls.
+A new header file was created called parallel_helper which 'helps' modularize the parallel function calls.

 The other two header files were also edited since I needed to redefine my allocation of arrays and I also needed to define pointer arithmetic.

 ## ./cversion/serial

-This folder contains the serial.c program which is compared against the current parallel version.
+This folder contains the serial.c program which is compared as a control against the current parallel version.

 ### serial.c
 parameters - .txt grid file, size of grid, multiplier

 This program is an optimized version of my original solution to the Euler project, problem 11.
 It uses two of the same headers as the current parallel program so its runtime behavior is very similar just without parallelization.

 Mainly, the way serial.c differs from legacy_rev_row.c is that it computes the largest value and determines if it is the largest immediately rather than later.

 # ./grids